tlp - apply laptop power saving settings

 Change thresholds of the main battery to 70 / 90% temporarily:

-- tlp setcharge 70 90 BAT0
+- tlp setcharge 70 90

-Charge the auxiliary battery to full capacity:
+Charge the secondary battery to full capacity:

 - tlp fullcharge BAT1